red-hat-storage/ceph-test-drive-bootstrap/docs/Module-1.md

 In this module we will deploy a Ceph cluster with 3 OSD nodes and 3 Monitor nodes.
 We will use ``ceph-ansible`` to deploy this cluster.

 !!! note
-    You must run all the commands using **ceph** user and from **management node**, Unless otherwise specified.
+    You must run all the commands using **ceph** user and from **management node**, unless otherwise specified.

-- From your workstation login to Ceph management node as **``ceph``** user
+- From your workstation login to the Ceph management node as **``ceph``** user
 ```
 $ ssh ceph@<IP address of Ceph Management node>
 ```

 ## Installing and setting up ceph-ansible

-- Install ceph-ansible package
+- Install the ceph-ansible package
 ```
 $ sudo yum install -y ceph-ansible
 ```
-- Rename default ansible host file, its of no much use.
+- To keep ansible hosts file short, rename the default ansible host file
 ```
 $ sudo mv /etc/ansible/hosts /etc/ansible/hosts-default.bkp
 ```
-- Create a new ansible hosts file, with the following content.
+- Create a new ansible hosts file, with the following edits
 ```
 $ sudo vi /etc/ansible/hosts
 ```
-- Under ``/etc/ansible/hosts`` file add Ceph monitor host names under ``[mons]``  section and Ceph OSDs host name under ``[osds]``  section .
-This allows ansible to know which role to be applied on which host.
+- In the ``/etc/ansible/hosts`` file add Ceph monitor host names under ``[mons]``  section and Ceph OSDs host name under ``[osds]``  section .
+This allows ansible to know which role is to be applied

 ```
 [mons]